MD Admissions Requirements

 Your participation in extracurricular activities that show leadership, including community service and volunteer work, and your experience in collaborating with others on research and healthcare initiatives can also influence your application.

-Our MD program candidates are knowledgeable in core scientific subjects and demonstrate strong communication skills.
-These prerequisites form the foundation necessary for success in medical school.
+Our MD program candidates are knowledgeable in core scientific subjects and demonstrate strong communication skills, which form the foundation necessary for success in medical school.

 Bachelor’s Degree and GPA